HubRise/website/content/apps/woocommerce/en/configuration.md

 Choose if you want to receive the service type information from the WooCommerce metadata.
 Your WooCommerce installation must be able to send to HubRise a metadata key and up to three values, corresponding to delivery, collection, and eat-in, in this order.

 In the **Service type ref code** field, enter the ref code for the service that your EPOS expects.
-Refer to your EPOS documentation on the HubRise website [Apps page](/apps) to verify your EPOS requirements.
+Refer to your EPOS documentation on the HubRise website [Apps page](/apps) to check requirements.

 ![WooCommerce Bridge configuration page](./images/017-woocommerce-configuration-2.png)